Vitriol-nT/RLWorm/README.md

 If you're keyboard was switched to another language, it wouldn't work.
 For example, if your keyboard is set to be Korean, resulting 'WASD' to be 'ㅈㅁㄴㅇ', it wouldn't be able to read your controls.

-(For now it moves literally every direction regardless of the snake's body or to the wall etc. I know it's just that i didn't put the context of direction enough in the Module.py but I'll probably fix it on the next update)

 ---
 ## 2. Structure